glolichen/MathematicsProgrammingLanguage/README.md

 Doesn't exist, go write your own ~~array~~ list of chars.
 Double quotation marks ("") is the same as an array of chars, so "abc" is equivalent to ['a','b','c'].

-### Lists
+### Vectors
-Lists aren't really a thing in mathematics (at least to my knowledge), so I'll just use the Computing definition of Lists/Arrays in here.

-A list is an ordered collection of items that supports duplicates.
+A vector is an ordered collection of items that supports duplicates.
 Elements can be modified or read by index number, and indices  start at 1 (lol).

-the ith element of list is set to x: `Let list_i be x` read the ith element of the list: `list_i`
+the ith element of vector is set to x: `Let list_i be x` read the ith element of the vector: `list_i`

-MPL has this ~~bizarre~~ unique underscore extraction operator because I've seen people use subscript as indices in math.
+MPL has a ~~bizarre~~ unique underscore extraction operator because it's subscript notation is used in math.

-To create a list, specify the length of the list.
+To create a vector, specify the number of dimensions in the vector.
 This can be a variable or a constant.
-The list is not initialized with 0 so it could be filled with garbage.
+The vector is not initialized with 0 so it could be filled with garbage.

 ```
-Let list be 4 long.
+Let list be 4 dimensions.

-Let list2Length be 500.
+Let list2Length be 34.
-Let list2 be list2Length long.
+Let list2 be list2Length dimensions.
 ```

-You must free the list when it is no longer in use.
+You must free the vector when it is no longer in use.
 Otherwise, you will create a memory leak.
 ```
 Forget list.
 Forget list2.
 ```